 Tampa Electric uses a meter to measure the amount of energy consumed by your home or business.
 Meters display usage in kilowatt hours (kWh).
 Your monthly statement reflects the difference in kWh of energy used from the previous month to the current month.
 That number is used to calculate the cost of your electric service.

 Meter technology has evolved from electromechanical, or dial-type, meters to digital meters.
-Tampa Electric adopted advanced metering technology in 2003, when the company began replacing electromechanical or dial-type meters with digital meters, also called drive-by meters.
+Tampa Electric adopted advanced metering technology in 2003, when the company began replacing dial-type meters with digital meters, also called drive-by meters.
 This technology is also known as automated meter reading, or AMR.
 We have completed installing these meters on all homes and businesses in our 2,000-square-mile territory.
 Click on the "Smart Meter Upgrade" tab to learn about the benefits of having a smart meter.